inversion-api/inversion-engine/README.md

 ### Api

-An API exposes a set of Endpoints.
+An Api exposes a set of Endpoints.
 Generally, Snooze will auto configure Endpoints that map to Db backed Collections for CRUD operations.

 ### Collections, Entities, and Attributes